Arts Prescriptions Have Come to Massachusetts

 I’m happy to share that my book is complete; a 64 page paperback with prompts and original artwork to guide others through the process.
 The book can be applicable to anyone going through any life-changing event that disrupts our day-to-day lives.

-The book is available for $20 and able to purchase on Blurb.
+The book is available for $20 on Blurb.

 Up on the Roof